Skip to main content

 The incidence of suicides among adolescents aged 15-19 was 6.3 deaths per 100 000 inhabitants in 2010, approximately 50% higher than the European average.
 Romania reported a 7.2% rise compared to 2005, while the EU rate has seen a slight decline, according to Eurostat, cited by the National Health Strategy 2014-2020.

-According to the 2018 Sports Yearbook data, there are major differences between counties as regards the availability of sports facilities and sport organisations, from 91 clubs participating to sports events in Mehedinti County, to 408 in Timiș county and 386 in Cluj country, and 1234 in Bucharest.
-A total of 8 958 sport structures/organisations are actives in sport competitions and 94 413 young people participate to sport activities.
-Out of these numbers, in 2017, according to the 2017 Sports Yearbook data, 623 sport structures/organisations are participating to events organised by the National Federation Sports for All.
-No data are available concerning the number of young participants in sports for all events.
-All these data show a slight increase in participation in sport in Romania in general and of young people in particular, an increase of about 10% in 2017 and 2018 compared to data form 2012 Sports Yearbook.
+According to the 2022 Sports Yearbook data, there are major differences between counties as regards the availability of sports facilities and sport organisations.
+A total of 8 910 sport structures/organisations are actives in sport competitions and 112 935 young people participate to sport activities.
+The data show an increase in participation in sport in Romania in general and of young people in particular, an increase of about 20% in 2020 compared to data form 2017.

-Daily consumption of fruit and vegetables is a habit for 43% of young people according to their replays to the 2016 Youth Barometer.
-The figure decreased from 56% of young people eating daily fruits and vegetables in 2014, according to their own declaration.
-Moreover, daily consumption of fast food among the young people increased from 5% in 2014 to 10% in 2016 and the constant consumption (2-3 times a week) also increased from 18% to 31% of young people.
+Daily consumption of fruit and vegetables is a habit for 58% of young people according to their replays to the Youth Barometer 2020.
+The figure increased from 55% of young people eating daily fruits and vegetables in 2018, according to their own declaration.
+Moreover, daily consumption of fast food among the young people decreased from 4% in 2018 to 2% in 2020 and the constant consumption (2-3 times a week) also decreased from 23% to 21% of young people.

-According to the report of the National Centre for Mental Health and Anti-Drug Fightingreport in 2014, over 6 433 young people between 15 and 19 suffered from a mental health disorder, including anxiety, depression, autism, behavioural disorders or nutrition disorders.
+According to the report of the National Centre for Mental Health and Anti-Drug Fighting from in 2014, over 6 433 young people between 15 and 19 suffered from a mental health disorder, including anxiety, depression, autism, behavioural disorders or nutrition disorders.
+According to Eurofond, cited by the National Institute of Public Health in Romania, in 2016, about 12% of young people in Romania were at risk of depression, but the number of diagnosis was very low.

 Main concepts

 Health care in Romania is dominated by a public system which is financed mainly through mandatory social health insurance contributions.
-Employees contribute 5.5% of their monthly wage and employers add an extra 5.2% for each employee (according to the Fiscal Code).
+Employees contribute 10% of their monthly wage (according to the Fiscal Code).
 Children under 18, students, the unemployed and low-income persons are exempted from health insurance contribution.
 Adults are considered uninsured if they do not contribute to the health care fund, meaning they can only benefit free of charge from a basic health package which covers emergency care, pregnancy care, communicable disease diagnosis, prevention and treatment.
 The National Health Insurance House administers health care funds (according to the Law no. 95/2006 on Health Care System Reform).

 Romanian General Practitioners are family doctors and have a gatekeeper role for the public system but not for the private system.
 This means that those benefiting from free services can't access any other service unless they are seen first by their family doctor.
 Most patients in Romania are registered with a family doctor of their choice, without limitations regarding the area in which they live.
 Patients can change the family doctor after a 6 month minimum period.

-There are approximately 11 400 family doctors in Romania, of which less than 10% did not follow a specialist training in family medicine.
-The average patient list size is 1 600, with some family doctors caring for just 1 000 patients (minimum accepted limit for a contract with the Health Insurance House being 800 in urban areas with no limit for rural practices) Most family doctors work in single-handed practices.
+There are approximately 11 000 family doctors in Romania according to the national statistics.
+The average patient list size is 1 600 (minimum accepted limit for a contract with the Health Insurance House being 800 in urban areas with no limit for rural practices).
+Most family doctors work in single-handed practices.

-No youth specific concepts are used by Romanian policy making in relation to youth healt and well being.
+No youth specific concepts are used by Romanian policy making in relation to youth health and well being.